bioothod/greylock_elliptics/README.md

 Instead we build microservice architecture where NLP tasks are separated into its own service.
 We will release it soon too.

+# Examples
+`conf/` directory among others contains `greylock_server` HTTP server config and insert/select json files which are examples of the appropriate operations over HTTP.
+Files include all supported features.
+To search and index via HTTP API one has to use `/search` and `/index` URLs accordingly.
+Host and port where `greylock_server` HTTP server listens for incoming connection is specified in its config in `endpoints` section.
+The most vital part - Elliptics connection and buckets are in `application` section, which will be described in details in documentation.

 # Issues
 * Automatic scaling does has its price - Elliptics and Greylock are both built as an eventual consistency systems, which means consistency is not guaranteed after some types of errors until recovery strikes in.